bsalanie/cupid_matching/docs/index.md

 where the *basis functions* $(\phi^1,\ldots,\phi^K)$ are imposed by the analyst.

-The file `example_choosiow.py` has a demo of minimum distance and Poisson estimators on the Choo and Siow 2006 model.
-For other models, the minimum distance estimator works as follows, given
+The minimum distance estimator works as follows, given

 - an observed matching stored in a `Matching` object `mus`
 - an `EntropyFunction` object `entropy_model` that allows for `p` parameters in $\alpha$